ron-popov/Python-Input-Library/README.md

 # Python Input Library
-A library that allowes to simulate windows key presses The library consists of 3 sections, each one has different methods that do different things.
+A library that allowes to simulate windows key presses.
+The library consists of 3 sections, each one has different methods that do different things.
+In this document i will list the methods that each one of the 3 files contains, their description, the parameters you should pass them and also their return value.

 # utils
 ### GetMonitorRes